Dhrubot/flywire-exercise/client/README.md

 # React + TypeScript + Vite

+Please run the backend server first.
+This app assumes the backend server is running on localhost:8080

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: